About FIU’s Office of Global Learning Initiatives

 - Jared Leichner,MBA, Graduate Assistant

-Dr. Landorf is the Executive Director of the Office of Global Learning Initiatives; this Office oversees FIU’s university-wide initiative, Global Learning for Global Citizenship, recognized by the Institute of International Education as winner of the 2016 Heiskell Award for Internationalizing the Campus.
-She is an Associate Professor in the School of Education and Human Development, leader of FIU’s Master of Science degree program in International and Intercultural Education.
-In 2016 she was appointed as the Executive Director of the Comparative and International Education Society, bringing the Office of the Executive Director to FIU.
+As Executive Director of the Office of Global Learning Initiatives, Dr. Landorf oversees FIU’s university-wide initiative, Global Learning for Global Citizenship, recognized by the Institute of International Education as winner of the 2016 Heiskell Award for Internationalizing the Campus.
+She is also an Associate Professor in the School of Education and Human Development, and leader of FIU’s Master of Science degree program in International and Intercultural Education.
+From 2016-2019, she was the Executive Director of the Comparative and International Education Society.

 Landorf’s expertise centers on visioning, developing, designing, and implementing the policies and practices of global learning efforts in higher education.
 She has written, consulted, and presented internationally on integrating global learning into higher education.
 Her recent publications include “Empowering Student Voice through Global Learning in the Curriculum and Cocurriculum” in Diversity & Democracy, “The Origins and Meaning of Global Learning” in Internationalisation of Higher Education Handbook, and “Using Democratic Deliberation in an Internationalization Effort in Higher Education,” in Disrupting Adult and Community Education: Teaching, Learning, and Working in the Periphery.

-In addition to her work with the OGLI, Dr. Doscher serves as Program Evaluator for FIU’s Title VI-funded Latin American and Caribbean National Resource Center and was a founding Change Leader for FIU’s AshokaU Changemaker Campus initiative.
-She holds an Ed.D. in Educational Leadership and Administration from FIU; the instruments she developed as part of her dissertation, “The Development of Rubrics to Measure Undergraduate Students’ Global Awareness and Global Perspective: A Validity Study,” are currently being used by educators around the world.
-Dr. Doscher also holds an M.Ed. in Secondary Education from Western Washington University and a B.A. in History from Emory University.
+As part of her work with the OGLI, Dr. Doscher leads FIU’s Collaborative Online International Learning (COIL) initiative and hosts the Making Global Learning Universal podcast.
+Doscher is also Program Evaluator for FIU’s Title VI-funded Kimberly Green Latin American and Caribbean National Resource Center, a Faculty Fellow with the Center for Leadership, and was a founding Change Leader for FIU’s AshokaU Changemaker Campus initiative.
+She holds an Ed.D. in Educational Leadership and Administration from FIU, and the global learning rubrics she developed as part of her dissertation are currently being used by educators around the world.
+Doscher also holds an M.Ed. in Secondary Education from Western Washington University and a B.A. in History from Emory University.